Emotion & Social Relations

 - +44 (0) 1865 271444 (fax +44 (0) 1865 310447)

 Founded in 2001

-The Emotion and Social Relations Research Group is based at the Department of Experimental Psychology in the University of Oxford and is led by Dr Brian Parkinson.
+The Emotion and Social Relations Research Group is based at the Department of Experimental Psychology in the University of Oxford and is led by Professor Brian Parkinson and Dr Danielle Shore.
 The group consists of postgraduate students, visiting students and researchers who all have at least one topic in common: EMOTION.
 Our research group investigates emotions in relational contexts (including both interpersonal and group settings), as processes that are co-ordinated with other people’s emotions and behaviour.

 - Gwenda Simons

 - Ilmo van der Lowe

 - Penny Moore

 - Laura Taylor

 Brian Parkinson's 2019 book "Heart to Heart: How Your Emotions Affect Other People" (2019, CUP) was selected as an “Outstanding Academic Title” in Choice magazine’s 2020 list.